Tuesday, November 1, 2016

 located at the number one end of the interurbans.

 Ever seek estimates for a major project at home or work on your car/truck?
-What's your first thought when the opening statement from the contractor is, "Perhaps you should have seat first"..?
+What's your first thought when the opening statement from the contractor is, "Perhaps you should have a seat first"..?
 Aaahhh yes, you recall that feeling.
 Well, with a major restoration project like we have here with the Narcissus, there are a number of these awkward moments of discovery throughout the process.
 Estimates have begun to come in, for foundry work alone....looking at the $10,000 and up, range to make the cast pieces.... yes, I'm sitting down as I type this blog post :)

 Today's blog post takes us through the opening segment of the Narcissus Seat Saga...